Pejomi/AI-exam/README.md

 This is a AI exam project for the course "Artificial Intelligence" at the Cphbusiness Lyngby campus.
 Below you will find a description of the project, the data used and the results of the project.

 ## Introduction
 Traffic accidents are a major cause of death and injury worldwide.
 In the UK alone, there are over 100,000 accidents every year ([UK government](https://www.gov.uk/government/statistics/reported-road-casualties-great-britain-annual-report-2020)).
-By using AI, we can predict the likelihood of a car accident given certain conditions.
+By using AI, we can predict the severity of a potential car accident given certain conditions.
 This can help us to understand the causes of accidents and take steps to prevent them.

 ## Business scenario
 SafeWay is a company working with artificial intelligence and machine learning to provide tools for investigating and predicting car accidents.

 Their service is based on a large dataset of car accidents in the UK, which includes information about the weather, road conditions, time of day, the driver involved and other factors leading up to the accident.

-With the data they want to provide a services such as a chatbot that can answer questions about car accidents, a machine learning model that can predict the likelihood of a car accident given certain conditions, and a simulation environment for training autonomous cars.
+With the data they want to provide services such as a chatbot that can answer questions about car accidents, a machine learning model that can predict the severity of a potential car accident given certain conditions, and a simulation environment for training autonomous cars.

 ## Problem statement
 With the business scenario in mind, we want to investigate the following questions and hypothesis for this project: